 As stated above, we will develop projects to capture carbon outside our business; this will include buying offsets or co-investing in projects.
-Arpa's commitment toward carbon neutrality has started with the acquisition of 111.000 carbon offsets, including the ones required to outbalance all the carbon emissions associated with FENIX products.
+Arpa's commitment toward carbon neutrality has started with the acquisition of 111.000 carbon offsets, including the ones required to outbalance all the carbon emissions associated with FENIX® products.
+An amount of 37,000 carbon credits have been retired in 2020 and 2021 (see Appendix 3 for project description).